 For online setting, we consider Approximate Generalized Policy Iteration (Eq.\ref{GPI_greedy}, Eq.\ref{GPI_iter}) in expectation

-Here, we try to bound summation of tolerances over state space $\gS$.
+Here, we try to bound the summation of tolerances over state space $\gS$.
 In function approximation, $\gS$ could be very large or even infinite.
-So we use optimization measure $\sigma$ we take to train our policy for generalization across states, namely:
+Therefore, we use the optimization measure $\sigma$ we take to train our policy for generalization across states, namely:

 Randomness is brought by oracle sampling and stochastic optimization.